cubexch/ansible-cube-guardian/README.md

 > - Certbot's standalone verification process will start a temporary http web server on the guardian to handle the Let's Encrypt challenge process.
 > - In order for the challenge process to work, Let's Encrypt will try to access the FQDN on HTTP port 80.
 > - You will need to ensure DNS has been configured for your Guardian's FQDN, and that firewall rules are opened for HTTP port 80.

+> Update the path to use your new guardian hostname

 `inventory/host_vars/example-guard-1/geerlingguy_certbot.yml`